-We’re excited to announce that two of our members will be speaking at the Drupal North conference this summer in Ottawa, Canada.
-Drupal North is a free, three-day conference focusing on Drupal-related topics and the community that drives the Drupal Project.
-If you’re attending, you’re in for a ton of great sessions.
+We were honored to have two members of our team present sessions at Drupal North this past June in the beautiful and vibrant city of Montreal, Canada.
+Drupal North is an annual, free, three-day conference focusing on Drupal-related topics and the community that drives the Drupal Project forward.

 We were pleased to make new connections while also reconnecting with friends and peers.
 As always, it was also a privilege to be given the opportunity to share our expertise.

 Theorizing the Web has brought people together in critical discussion of technology and the web and their role in society since 2011.
 To quote their about blurb:

 As a digital agency, we believe it’s important to remember the world that exists beyond our JIRA boards.
 We feel a genuine responsibility to always try to do something that can be of service to the greater good; especially when the opportunity to give a damn is so constant and pervasive.

 Last month I went through Scrum Master training to learn how to better whip projects into shape, and I want to share a few takeaways from the two-day training.
 They say that Scrum is an easy process methodology to understand, but hard to master.
 I would agree with this wholeheartedly.

 Every year we attend the Bay Area Drupal Camp (BADCamp,) an open source technology conference in Berkeley, California.
 It’s an opportunity to see colleagues, meet new ones, and learn from attendees’ sessions.

 This October, come to our Bay Area Drupal Camp (BADCamp) booth to give your elected representative a piece of your mind.
 We won’t be holding members of congress captive at the Kalamuna booth (or will we?) but we’ll have plenty of other excitements there to keep you curious.
 And of course, BADCamp is a celebration of open-source software, so we’ll be giving plenty of Drupal talks.
 Read on to find out about those and our exciting booth happening.